dshmidt2/Plane_Route_Calculator/README.md

 Some visual tests were carried out to determine whether the routes are drawn correctly.
 For example, the positions of the airports on the output png are compared with their actual position in Google map.
 In addition, we tested routes with various lengths and stopovers using aircrafts with different ranges.

-# Conclusion

-We answered the above leading questions by asking what algorithm we could use to find the shortest path, and how we could include a restriction into that algorithm to ensure that routes that exceeded the specified airplane’s maximum range were excluded from the calculation.

-We have found that Dijkstra’s with the range restriction we introduced has proven to be successful in calculating the shortest path (flight route) between two vertices (airports).
-It was interesting to discover how routes changed given the different maximum ranges of the airplanes.
-Overall, we managed to answer our leading questions and create an algorithm that can successfully help aircraft operators calculate their most efficient flight paths given any kind of aircraft.

-This project was inspired by the numerous avid pilots that own their own smaller aircraft, and this program is a way for them to discover the best route they can use to fly between two destinations if they are unable to fly directly due to the range of their aircraft.
-Fuel prices are rising and this is an efficient way for them to calculate the route that will enable them to travel the least.

-Overall, we answered our questions successfully and we are satisfied with the output of our program.
-It has successfully answered our leading question in full and also provided us interesting insights throughout the process.